 |The tour starts and ends in Dublin, Ireland at a beautiful hotel in the heart of the city center

 - May 20 - 27

 - June 10 - 17

 2024 Go South Tour Price - $3395 (USD) per person based on double occupancy.

 - Our upfront price has no hidden costs or excursion fees.
 For solo travelers, there is a US$615 single supplement.

 - Guaranteed departures.
 No worries if the tour doesn't fill up to the maximum, our departures are always guaranteed.

-- Included in the tour price: 7 full days of touring in a mini-coach with your Irish guide, 8 nights accommodations, site entrance fees, local tours, River Shannon ferry, and full Irish breakfasts
+- Included in the tour price: 7 full days of touring in a mini-coach with your Irish guide, 8 nights accommodations, site entrance fees, local tours, River Shannon ferry, River Shannon cruise, and daily breakfasts

 - Not Included in the tour price: Airfare to/from Dublin, Ireland, lunches, and dinners

 All prices are in U.S. dollars and per person (based on double occupancy).
 Our upfront price has no hidden costs or excursion fees.
-For solo travelers, there is a $275 single supplement.
+For solo travelers, there is a US$615 supplement.